 You may also need a rental car to drive back and forth between the terminal and your hotel, or even to drive to another terminal to catch a flight.
 Again, depending on your location, it could get expensive.

-Sometimes, a one-way ticket will be your only option to get to your destination if you have a cruise or other scheduled connection to make.
+Sometimes, a commercial ticket will be your best, or, only option to get to your destination if you have a cruise or other scheduled connection to make.
 Or, you may need to purchase a one-way ticket home if flights dry up.
-These tickets, purchased with little advance, can cost you.
+These one-way tickets, purchased with little advance, can cost you.

 Travelers who do not anticipate and budget for unexpected delays can find themselves up the proverbial creek!